Costa Concordia ship hearing opens with anger and sorrow

 "It is in his interest that the truth comes out and it is a question of respect, not just for his rights but also the rights of the survivors," he said.

-Eight other officers and executives of Costa Cruises, the ship's owner, are also being investigated for their roles in the accident.
+Eight other officers and executives of Costa Cruises (CCL.N), the ship's owner, are also being investigated for their roles in the accident.

 The hearings will include the presentation of data taken from the ship's "black box" and an analysis of the accident by a panel of experts.